wp-plugins/adngin-your-adsense-your-traffic-maximized-revenue-for-free/readme.txt

 == Description ==
-AdNgin is an ad revenue optimization platform that uses a unique algorithm to A/B test ads already on your website or add new ones you create.
-AdNgin’s advanced algorithm never sleeps and continuously suggests new versions to test against.
+AdNgin uses a unique algorithm to continuously A/B test AdSense ad units and imrpove AdSense revenues.
+The easy to use dashboard provides easy drag-and-drop capabilities so no coding necessary, just magic.
 The WordPress plugin offers simple installation and setup.
 Our dashboard was created using customer feedback to provide a seamless user experience.
 You can add new ads, customize sizes & color, behavior, exclude pages, and many more exclusive features.
-Still not convinced?
-Using the AdNgin WordPress plugin allows you to tap into an exclusive advertiser roster that will compete on your inventory. we act as matchmakers, using in-house technology to assure that inventory in the marketplace coincides with level, niche or vertical.
-AdNgin then displays only the most profitable options.

-##More Features:##
+= More Features: =
-* Turn-Key Solution: AdNgin integrates with your Adsense account so all your Ad Units can be controlled and manipulated from within AdNgin.
+*** Turn-Key Solution:** AdNgin integrates with your Adsense account so all your Ad Units can be controlled and manipulated from within AdNgin.
-* Code-Free: AdNgin provides code-free deployment of new ad formats or ad units. drag and drop new ads at new page locations and customize the size, color and behavior.
+*** Code-Free:** AdNgin provides code-free deployment of new ad formats or ad units. drag and drop new ads at new page locations and customize the size, color and behavior.
-* Optimize a Single Page: AdNgin allows users to create a template for all pages OR optimize each page differently.
+*** Optimize a Single Page:** AdNgin allows users to create a template for all pages OR optimize each page differently.
-* Exclude Pages: With AdNgin you can choose to exclude certain pages from receiving specific ads such as error pages.
+*** Exclude Pages:** With AdNgin you can choose to exclude certain pages from receiving specific ads such as error pages.
-* Multi-Site: An account can have multiple sites in it so you can use AdNgin's unique algorithm to optimize multiple sites at the same time.
+*** Multi-Site:** An account can have multiple sites in it so you can use AdNgin's unique algorithm to optimize multiple sites at the same time.
-* Mobile Optimization: AdNgin is optimized for mobile so mobile traffic can receive mobile optimized banners.
+*** Mobile Optimization: ** AdNgin is optimized for mobile so mobile traffic can receive mobile optimized banners.
-* Privacy: AdNgin does not maintain or share user data with thrid parties including Google.
+*** Privacy:** AdNgin does not maintain or share user data with thrid parties including Google.
-* Perpetual A/B Testing: Perpetual A/B Testing: AdNgin’s proprietary Revenue Per Page (RPP) technology uses a Multi-Arm-Bandit algorithm to ceaselessly test various variables and implement and display the ultimate outcome for your visitors.
+*** Perpetual A/B Testing: ** AdNgin’s proprietary Revenue Per Page (RPP) technology uses a Multi-Arm-Bandit algorithm to ceaselessly test various variables and implement and display the ultimate outcome for your visitors.
-* Customization:  At AdNgin, we believe that every website is unique, and every website has a unique audience.
+*** Customization: ** At AdNgin, we believe that every website is unique, and every website has a unique audience.
 With so much individuality, AdNgin accounts can customize their analysis to focus and display various performance metrics.
-* Support: Continuos support through the editor or via the website.
+*** Support: ** Continuos support through the editor or via the website.

-##What our users say:##
+**What our users say:**
 >Adngin’s simple Adsense optimisation solution and knowledgeable team really delivered.
 I saw results immediately and continue to do so: revenue has increased by 18% and click-through rates by 69%.
 If you’re not using Adngin, you should try it!
 *Loic Forget*, Digital Director, La Sentinelle